Rabeez/pymc3_user_guide/README.md

 PyMC3 User Guide
 ================

-_This is meant to be a learning exercise for myself, not an exhaustive showcase of features of [PyMC3](https://github.com/pymc-devs/pymc3)._
+_This is meant to be a learning exercise for myself, not an exhaustive showcase of features of [PyMC3](https://github.com/pymc-devs/pymc3).
+Head over to their [example gallery](https://docs.pymc.io/nb_examples/index.html) for something closer to that._

 While my naming is obviously inspired by the fantastic [Stan User Guide](https://mc-stan.org/docs/2_25/stan-users-guide/index.html), my goal for this repo is only to be a sort of reference manual for techniques and models which I commonly use.
 This is why I will be comparing models aginst scikit-learn (where applicable) since that's the tool I am most familiar with right now.